JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2021-06-04-GSOTankCleaning.md

 Remove standpipe at the back of tank by pulling and twisting it until it comes out.
 Don't wiggle the standpipe too much, as that could crack the tank.

-##### 7) Once tank is drained, use brush to scrub dirt from sides of tank.
+##### 7) Once tank is drained, use brushes to scrub dirt from sides of tank.
 Use rags to wipe inside of tank clean.

 ##### 8) Read out light/temp Hobo loggers using Hobo Connect app.

+Readout protocol can be found in the GSO Daily Measurements [markdown](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2021-06-15-GSODailyMeasurements.md), section IV.

+##### 9) When the tank is cleaned, put the standpipe back in and turn on the water.
+Once all equipment (i.e., pumps and heaters) is submerged in the water, everything can be plugged back in.

+Check to see that the chiller pump is definitely pumping water through the chiller and adjust tubes and/or pump as needed.

+##### 10) Put the clean rack with the clean corals back in the tank.

+##### 11) Once all tanks are cleaned, check to see that all equipment is plugged in and running and that there is adequate flow in all tanks.
+Check the Apex Fusion app to make sure the temperatures in all tanks are in the desired range.

+The temperatures on the Apex Fusion app will increase when you are cleaning the tank because the temperature probes are exposed to the warmer air for a period of time.
+Note the date and time which the tank was cleaned for future reference.